Flèche bas

 Improving international operations

-Among our 2024 achievements: the gradual roll-out of a portal for our sister societies, starting with the reporting of concerts and setlists by foreign artists to a panel of sister societies, the implementation of a new data source and the automation of many calculations and entries, a tool for reading and analysing both incoming and outgoing distribution files.
+Key achievements in 2024 include the gradual roll-out of a portal for sister PROs to report concerts and set lists by foreign artists, a new data source, the automation of many calculations and entries, and the deployment of a tool for reading and analysing incoming and outgoing distribution files.

 open